mlgupta/keyper-web/content/home/faq.md

 ```console
 $ ssh -l frank -p 4022 mavrix4.dbsentry.com
 ```
-Any issues drop us a line at support@dbsentry.com.
+Any issues, drop us a line at support@dbsentry.com.
 {{% alert note %}}
 This demo system is limited and only allows you to upload/delete SSH public keys (Keyper User Role).
 You do not have admin access to add/modify users/hosts/groups (Keyper Admin Role).
 To see admin features in action, we suggest that you download and run the docker image either using docker or podman on your Linux system.
 {{% /alert %}}
 {{% alert note %}}
 You are sharing these demo systems with others.
 Please be respectful of others.
 We delete all uploaded keys every night.
 {{% /alert %}}
-## I have a question which is not answered here.
+## I have a question that is not answered.
-Send your question to support@dbsentry.com and we'll try to address it.
+Send your question to support@dbsentry.com, and we'll try to address it.
 You can also hang out with us on [Discord](https://discord.gg/JKpgXrYvGX)
 # Technical
 ## What is under the hood?
-Keyper is published as a Docker container which can also be run using podman.
-The stack include:
+Keyper is a Docker container, which can also be run using podman.
+The stack includes:
 * Alpine Linux
 * OpenLDAP acting as a directory that stores all users, SSH Public Keys, and rules
 * Python Flask REST API
 * VueJS frontend app running on Nginx
 * All the above services are managed using runit
-## What SSH servers are supported by Keyper?
+## What version of SSH Keyper supports?
 Any Linux server running OpenSSH 6.8 or newer should be fine.
 An SSH server that supports AuthorizedKeysCommand is needed.
 ## What is Podman?
-Per podman projetct's website: "Podman is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
-Podman provides a command line interface (CLI) familiar to anyone who has used the Docker Container Engine.
+Per podman project's website: "Podman is a daemonless, open-source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
+Podman provides a command-line interface (CLI) familiar to anyone who has used the Docker Container Engine.
 Most users can simply alias Docker to Podman (alias docker=podman) without any problems."
-Best thing we liked about podman is that one need not be root to run a container.
+The best thing we liked about podman is that one need not be root to run a container.
 It comes bundled with RHEL (or any RHEL based distro) by default.
 If you do not have it install it using yum:
 ```console
 # yum install podman
 ```